neutron-org/dex-trading-bot/README.md

 then `make start-trade-bot` should be used instead.

 ## Available options

+### Mnemonic options
+A single mnenomic option must be specified to run `make start-trade-bot` or `make test-trade-bot` this may be in the form of:
+- a list of mnemonics to be used (delimited with any `\r\n,;` characters) where one mnemonic is given to each bot (in series).
+An error will be thrown if not enough mnemonics are provided for the number of `BOTS` requested.
+    - `MNEMONIC`
+    - `MNEMONICS`
+    - `BOT_MNEMONIC`
+    - `BOT_MNEMONICS`
+- a single mnenomic which will be used to like a faucet to fund a separate randomly generated wallet for each bot requested (so you may easily run more than one bot with one wallet).
+    - `FAUCET_MNEMONIC`
+- if you are running a local chain you can use the DEMO_MNEMONICs from the neutron repo [networks/init.sh](https://github.com/neutron-org/neutron/blob/v3.0.0/network/init.sh#L19-L21) file for these settings.

+### Optional options

 All docker-compose env vars are able to be set in both `make start-trade-bot` and `make test-trade-bot`
 - Chain variables